-(3) The provider may bill for newborn resuscitation in addition to billing for routine care or critical care of a newborn.
+(3) Newborn resuscitation may be billed in addition to billing for routine care of a newborn or billing for critical care.

-(p) Payment for assessments and subsequent care for clients in a nursing facility, ICF/MR or chronic disease hospital
+(p) Payment for assessments and subsequent care for clients in a nursing facility, ICF/MR and chronic disease hospital

-(1) The department shall pay providers for evaluation and management only when performed in a nursing facility, ICF/MR or chronic disease hospital.
+(1) The department shall make payments available to providers for evaluation and management only when performed in the facility.

-(2) The department shall pay for a maximum of one annual assessment per client per year.
+(2) The annual assessment is limited to one per client per year.